ByEmberAndAsh/byemberandash.github.io/_posts/2019-11-24-project-galileo.markdown

 ---
 layout: post
 title: Project Galileo - A Trophy Dark One-Shot
+subtitle: A Trophy Dark One-Shot
 date: 2019-11-24 00:00:01 +000
 description: 2033.
 As scientists spending a year on Mars, you’re expecting to make discoveries.
 And you might have just made the most important discovery in human history.
-A Trophy Dark One-Shot.
 img: 20191124-project-galileo.png
 fig-caption: Cover to Project Galileo Book
 format: PDF & Print Available